 - 13-14 million passengers are expected to use the Greater Copenhagen Light Rail on an annual basis.
 For comparison, the "Kystbanen" (coastal line between Copenhagen and Elsinore) had around 9 million passengers in 2016.

 - 4,000 daily individual journeys are expected to be made using the Greater Copenhagen Light Rail, rather than private vehicles, once the Light Rail opens.

 - Each passenger is expected to travel an average of 5.5 km on one Light Rail journey.

-- The price of the Light Rail system is approximately DKK 4 billion, besides approximately DKK 1.3 billion for the procurement of trains, etc.
+- The price of the Light Rail system is approximately DKK 6.2 billion (2017-prices), including DKK 1 billion in reserves.

 - A Light Railway train can carry 200-230 passengers.
 This corresponds to approximately four city buses.